 Ques 16.
 Why sun is called the ultimate source of energy for all living organisms?

-Ans: The solar energy is captured by the leaves and stored in the plant in the form of food. and this in turn use by other organism to get food to obtain energy Thus, sun is the ultimate source of energy for all living organisms.
+Ans: Solar energy is captured by the leaves and stored in the plant in form of food and this, in turn, is used by other organisms to get food and to obtain energy.
+Thus, sun is the ultimate source of energy for all living organisms.

 Ques 17.
 Why algae are green in colour?

 Ans: Algae contain chlorophyll which gives them the green colour.
-It can also prepare their own food by photosynthesis.
+It can also prepare its own food by photosynthesis.

 Ques 18.
 What are the main components presents in carbohydrates?

-Ans: The main components presents in carbohydrates are carbon, hydrogen and oxygen.
+Ans: The main components present in carbohydrates are carbon, hydrogen and oxygen.